VeraTorka/nutrition-assistant/README.md

 ```

 We have the following notebooks:
-- [`01-dataset, minsearch, rag.ipynb`](notebooks/01-dataset, minsearch, rag.ipynb): The RAG flow and evaluating the system.
+- [`01-dataset, minsearch, rag.ipynb`](notebooks/01-dataset-minsearch-rag.ipynb): The RAG flow and evaluating the system.
 - [`02-eval-data-gen.ipynb`](notebooks/02-eval-data-gen.ipynb): Generating the ground truth dataset for retrieval evaluation.

----

 ### 🔎 Retrieval Evaluation (MinSearch) (2 / 2)

-Retrieval evaluation was performed using a ground truth dataset (`ground-truth-retrieval.csv`) of 200 queries and LLM-based validation to ensure the correctness of retrieved results:
+Retrieval evaluation was performed using a ground truth dataset ([`ground-truth-retrieval.csv`](data/ground-truth-retrieval.csv) of 200 queries and LLM-based validation to ensure the correctness of retrieved results:
 - Baseline retrieval: Hit Rate = 0.89, MRR = 0.74
 - Tuned retrieval (with boosting weights): Hit Rate = 0.92, MRR = 0.77